We need a story

 Our starting point

 We start by assessing the status quo and we use a deep structural analysis.
 We shine a light on the patterns in the organisation.
-The results of the deep structural analysis are usually met with open-mouthed astonishment.
-That’s because the process exposes areas where there is room for improvement and how things really run in the company.
+The results of this deep structural analysis are usually met with open-mouthed astonishment.
+That’s because the process exposes areas where there is room for improvement and how things really work in the company.

 How do we make that happen?